The Elderly Novice Virtual Organist

 The predominant software is Hauptwerk, for which several hundred sample sets are available, from positives to large cathedral and concert organs, plus theatre organs, harpsichords, and others.
 There is also a shareware application GrandOrgue, which uses the same data file formats as the first version of Hauptwerk, but cannot use more recent Hauptwerk sample sets.
 Other applications include jOrgan, Aeolus, and Miditzer, but these are limited in scope.

-Each pipe is recorded individually, and there should be several recordings (samples) of each pipe.
+Each note of each stop is recorded individually (so, for single-rank stops, each pipe), and there should be several recordings (samples) of each.
 This is to accurately model the three phases of each note played:

 - The initial transient (including the chiff).

 - The sustained section of the note, which in principle is uniform, but in practice contains irregularities that give the sound naturalness.